Radius measurement in binary stars: simulations of intensity interferometry: Methodology

 \section{Methodology}

 An amplitude interferometer measures the modulus and phase of the Fourier transform of the brightness distribution of an incoherent source.
 Hence the response of the amplitude interferometer, if sufficiently well sampled, can be inverted to obtain the original image of the source.
+Techniques for doing so are well known, especially in radio-astronomy \citep[see e.g.,][section~10.4]{thompson2017interferometry}.
 The processing of an image obtained in this way, is heavily dependent on the ability of the measuring device to accurately track the phase of the light signal coming from sources.
 The latter is not required in intensity interferometry, which measures only the modulus of the Fourier transform of a source’s brightness distribution.
 Because of the lack of phase information, reconstruction of a source having a complex structure requires information to be added, as a model or other prior.
 In the case where the source’s shape is known, a precise size estimate can be extracted in a model-dependent manner.